Alexander-Miller/treemacs/README.md

  * `treemacs-header-format` (default value: "\*%s\*")

    The format string which is used for the header line.
 Valid formats are all strings accepted by the `format' function for a single formatting argument, which is the current root directory.

+ * `treemacs-git-integration` (default value: nil)

+    When t use different faces for files' different git states.

-In addition treemacs defines the following faces:
+In addition treemacs defines the following base faces:

  * `treemacs-directory-face`
    Face used by treemacs for directories.